High availability (HA)

 yum install percona-xtrabackup-80

-If you use Ubuntu server, see section “Percona 8 Installation for Ubuntu Server”.
+If Ubuntu server is used, see the section “Percona 8 Installation for Ubuntu Server”.

-3.- Create all users again with the token mysql_native_password in the MASTER node:
+3.- Create all users again with the mysql_native_password token on the MASTER node.

-mysql> CREATE USER slaveuser@% IDENTIFIED WITH mysql_native_password BY 'pandora';
+mysql > CREATE USER replicationuser@% IDENTIFIED WITH mysql_native_password BY 'pandora';

-mysql> GRANT REPLICATION CLIENT, REPLICATION SLAVE on *.* to slaveuser@%;
+mysql > GRANT REPLICATION CLIENT, REPLICATION SLAVE on *.* to replicationuser@%;

-4.- Dump the database from the MASTER node to the SLAVE node:
+4.- Dump the database from the MASTER node to the SLAVE:

-4.1.- Make the full dump of the MASTER database:
+4.1.- Perform full dump of the MASTER database:

 MASTER #